|THE LOST SADHANAS PROJECT

 The Buddha mind is awareness of all existence at once without focusing on any particular object.
 When this state is attained, it may be called nirvana, enlightenment, or ultimate truth.
 Any further exploration brings creativity, and waves on the infinite ocean, or wind in the infinite sky.

 This concludes our examination of the sadhanas of the Vajra Bhairava.
-We next proceed with the discussion of the sadhanas of the Vajra Dakini.
+Following our discussion of the vajra symbol (on the next page), we proceed with the discussion of the sadhanas of the Vajra Dakini.

 Please click on the [ NEXT ] link below to continue.

-[ BACK ] The First Watch of the Night - Jivamala [ NEXT ] Vajra Dakini Devotion
+[ BACK ] The First Watch of the Night - Jivamala [ NEXT ] The Significance of the Vajra Symbol

 Introduction | Methodology - Participant/Observer | The Bodhi Tree Sadhanas | Vajra Dakini Discussion | Vajra Dakini Commentary | Vajra Dakini Sadhanas | Vajra Yogini Commentary | Maitreya Sadhanas | Vajradhara Speaks About Yidams | Lost Sadhanas Conclusion